Updated Shalhevet Guidelines

 - If someone in the student’s family has tested positive for COVID-19 (and for any exposure), that student must quarantine for 10 days from the LAST exposure to the COVID positive case in their family/household -- which could be anytime up to 10 days from symptom onset for the COVID positive case.
 Because household transmission is so hard to avoid, it is imperative that you contact COVID@Shalhevet.org to make sure all protocols are followed and keep our community safe.

-- For someone who tests positive for COVID-19, isolation protocols are still 10 days from symptom onset, assuming no fever for at least 24 hours and symptoms have improved.
+- For someone who tests positive for COVID-19, isolation protocols call for 10 days from symptom onset, assuming no fever for at least 24 hours and symptoms have improved.

 - We also expect the following:

-- Not attending any large gatherings outside of your immediate household (including weddings, bar/bat mitzvahs, showers, kiddushes, large birthday parties, etc)
+- Not attending any large gatherings (larger than three households), including weddings, bar/bat mitzvahs, showers, kiddushes, large birthday parties, etc.

 - Wearing masks when outside your home